tycreative/CourseScheduler/README.md

 ![Blank template file](screenshots/blank.png?raw=true)

 Passing in the prereqs.csv, but NOT allowing summer courses
+* Notice how courses follow their available seasons
 ![No summer output](screenshots/output1.png?raw=true)

 This time allowing summer courses
+* Notice how courses that don't exist in the database are given a default value
 ![Summer output](screenshots/output2.png?raw=true)